programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ## Create Volume List

 <div class="alert alert-warning">
   Tutorials often show you how to process one example item (often of a trivial size or complexity).
-This is pedagogically convenient, but it means you are left in the lurch when trying to apply that code to multiple items--by far the more common use case.
-In the notebooks you will see how to encapsulate transformations applied to one item into *functions* that can be called within a loop over a collection of items.
+This is pedagogically convenient, but it means you are left in the lurch when trying to apply that code to multiple items&mdash;by far the more common use case.
+In the notebooks you will see how to encapsulate transformations applied to one item into <i>functions</i> that can be called within a loop over a collection of items.
 </div>

 HT allows anyone to make a collection of items&mdash;you don't even have to be logged in!
 You should register for an account, however, if you want to save your list of volumes.
 Follow the [instructions](https://babel.hathitrust.org/cgi/mb?colltype=updated) to do some full-text searches and then add selected results to a collection.
 Currently, HathiTrust does not have a public search API for acquiring volumes programmatically; you need to search through their web interface.